The Freedom Trail

 T-shirts / Trekking tops

-Consider a light polartec pair for potential bad weather and evenings
+Consider a light polartec pair for potential bad weather and evenings and a thicker pair if the weather were to turn

 Like the jacket, an essential piece of kit to stay dry and should also be Goretex